 Patient's Query

 Hello doctor,

 Thank you for replying.
-Yes, most of the time it is hard to breathe through my right nostril, there is a whistling sound that comes from it.
-But, when I lay in the bed at some angles, the whistling goes away.
-I can breathe normally after I clean my nostril.
-I have had a swab test done and got the results back, and they did not find any infection in the back of my throat.
+Yes, most of the time it is hard to breathe through my right nostril, and there is a whistling sound that comes from it.
+But when I lie in bed at some angles, the whistling goes away.
+I can breathe normally after I clean my nostrils.
+I had a swab test done and got the results back; they showed no infection in the back of my throat.
 Why do you think my tonsils are inflamed?
 Are they both inflamed?
-I am scared that I have tonsil cancer.
-I have stopped smoking weed from three to four weeks, and would not smoke again as I am afraid of dying.
+I am scared that I have tonsillar cancer.
+I have stopped smoking weed for three to four weeks, and would not smoke again as I am afraid of dying.

 Welcome back to icliniq.com.

-According to me, you have pharyngitis because of a deviation in the nasal septum.
-The tonsils are a part of the pharynx, the are inflamed due to a post-nasal drip.
+In my opinion, you have pharyngitis due to a deviation of the nasal septum.
+The tonsils are part of the pharynx; they are inflamed due to post-nasal drip.
 Just relax, there is nothing suggestive of any throat cancer.
-Neither your complaints nor the pictures of your throat show any throat cancer.
-My advice is you should get an x-ray of the paranasal sinuses done.
-Try taking oral decongestants and nasal spray twice daily, and use chlorhexidine gargles.
-Send me the x-ray pictures, so I can suggest further treatment.
-Even after taking medicines, you continue to have an uncomfortable feeling at the back of your throat, get a medical second opinion online to rule out severe conditions.
+Neither your complaints nor the pictures of your throat show any throat cancer (attachment removed to protect the patient's identity).
+My advice is to get an X-ray of the paranasal sinuses.
+Try taking oral decongestants and nasal spray twice daily, and use Chlorhexidine gargles.
+Send me the X-ray pictures so that I can suggest further treatment.

+Patient's Query